pwndoc/pwndoc/docs/docxtemplate.md

 - *Location bookmark* simply allow to point to a location within the document which cas be used as a hyperlink target using the `bookmarkLink` filter.

 Bookmark identifiers need to begin with a letter and contain only letters, numbers, and underscore characters: non-conforming characters are automatically replaced by underscores.
+Moreover, due to a limitation in MS-Word, identifiers longer than 40 characters are truncated.

 > Use in template document
 >```